Registered Student Organizations

 Form and Document Submission

-Submit the following forms/documents all together to the Student Activities Office:
+Submit the following forms/documents to the Student Activities Office after completing the RSO Form:

 - Advisor's Statement Form